-Based on an analysis of our assets and gross income, we do not believe that we will be a PFIC for our current tax year or that we were a PFIC for our tax year ended June 30, 2005.
-However, our analysis indicates that we may have been a PFIC for our tax year ended June 30, 2004.
+Based on an analysis of our assets and gross income, we believe that we will be a PFIC for our current tax year and that we have been a PFIC for our tax years ended June 30, 2006, June 30, 2005 and June 30, 2004.
 We have not conducted a PFIC analysis for any tax year prior to our tax year ended June 30, 2004.
 The determination of whether we are, or at any time in the past have been, a PFIC is made annually on a taxable year basis and depends on factors such as the composition of our income and the value of our assets.
-Therefore, it is possible that we could be classified as a PFIC for our current taxable year and any future taxable year.
 If we are classified as a PFIC in any taxable year that a "U.S. Holder" (as defined in the section entitled "Taxation") owns our ordinary shares or ADSs, we generally will continue to be treated as a PFIC for that U.S. Holder in all succeeding years.
 Such U.S. Holder would be subject to additional taxes on any "excess distributions" received from us and any gain realized from the sale or other disposition of our ordinary shares or ADSs.
 We urge U.S. investors to consult their own tax advisors about the application of the PFIC rules and certain elections that may help to minimize adverse U.S. federal income tax consequences in their particular circumstances.
 For a further discussion of the U.S. federal income tax consequences of investing in a PFIC, see the discussion below under the section entitled Item 10D - "Taxation."